 There can be a lot to think about when moving house.
-Setting time aside to plan each element can really help the process and keep you on top of everything that is going on.
+Setting time aside to plan each element can help the process and keep you on top of everything that is going on.

 Your removal company will be undertaking a big task for you, especially in larger houses with a lot of items to move or limited access.
-There is a whole list of things that you can plan and do in advance in order to make their job as easy as possible and make the whole day run smoothly.
+There is a whole list of things that you can plan and do in advance to make their job as easy as possible and make the whole day run smoothly.

 Compare My Move are here to help you plan this process.
-In this guide we cover a list of 11 considerations that should be taken in order to help your removal company on the day.
+In this guide we cover a list of 11 considerations that should be taken to help your removal company on the day.

 As with most things in life, communication is key to a smooth and successful moving day.
 Ensuring that you communicate well with your removal company will iron out or limit any possibility of issues arising down the line.

 If you do not tell your removal company what you have already done and what you may need some help with, they could turn up unprepared on the day.
 This could create delays that would've easily been remedied by a good line of communication.

 Make sure you save the number and email address of the removal company you have chosen.
 You aren’t hassling them by getting in touch to update them on your plans.

 Removal companies can be busy, especially when it's a popular time of year to move house such as the summer holidays, over the Christmas break or a Friday.

 Movers are rarely afforded the luxury of choosing which time of year they move.
 In fact, moving is usually dictated by circumstance rather than desire.
 However, you can avoid any potential disappointment and extended waiting times by booking dates well in advance.